svsvenu/training/Assignment1.md

 6. Log the beginning and the end of the method calls in MathUilImpl class using log4j.
-The output should be a methodcall.log file which is updated with the values of the input parameters ( a and b )
+The output should be a methodcall.log file which is updated with the values of the input parameters ( a and b ) that are passed to the method